What projects are happening, when and where?

 - Phase 3: Carrington, London Road Campus and MERL offices, Harry Pitt, Meterology, Psychology, Polly Vacher, Harborne, Lyle, Park House and external litter bin refurbishment.

 However, further work needs to be done to improve coverage across the estate.
-Phase 4, being undertaken in year 2018/19 consists of the following:
+Phase 5, being undertaken in 2019/20, will consist of the following:

 |Minor upgrades to: